 The Counseling Center assists students in coping with personal issues that interfere with their academic and personal development and sense of well-being.
 Counseling services are available to graduate students based on counselor availability and on a limited basis, with a three counseling session limit.
 Same day appointments may be available through our walk- in triage process.
 Additionally, should a student need further treatment beyond the three sessions they will be referred to resources within the community.
 On our website (worcester.edu/sp-counseling) students can access free online screenings for a variety of areas.
-These are available in Spanish, Portuguese, and English.
+These are available in Spanish, and English..

-To schedule an appointment, please contact the Counseling Center at 508-929-8072.
+To schedule an appointment, please contact the Counseling Center at 508-929-8072 or email counseling_wsu@worcester.edu.